Moonofweisheng/wot-design-uni/docs/en-US/guide/common-problems.md

 ### Why can't I override component library styles in components?

-When using Wot Design Uni components in custom components, you need to enable the `styleIsolation: 'shared'` option
+When using Wot UI components in custom components, you need to enable the `styleIsolation: 'shared'` option

 ```vue
 <wd-button type="primary">Primary Button</wd-button>